~ Top Picks ~

-Some of my favourite designs, projects and jobs
+A collection of some of my favourite works, projects and jobs

 One of the actors from the League of Legends immersive walk-through experience.
-I was head of Hair and Makeup team for the 10 year anniversary event where the top 500 international players came to London
+I was head of Hair and Makeup team for the 10 year anniversary event.
+As the largest game in the world, they flew the top 500 international players to London.

 Cirque-du-Soleil inspired designs on 2 professional acrobats for an event at the Museum of London.
 I hand painted these suits prior to the event.

 Model and fantasy photographer Stephanie Pearl brought her own stick insects for this shoot.
 So I covered her in moss.
 I found out...
-I don't like stick insects on mass.
-There were about 70.
-We have done many shoots together since though.
+Stick insects on mass are terrifying.

 I was contacted by Ramsay Productions (Gordon Ramsay) and asked if I would submit an entry to the craft competition they would be televising.
 This was my entry